Wokkipannu/scpradio/README.md

 # SCP Radio
 A Discord bot that has only one purpose.
-To play the [SCP Radio song](https://www.youtube.com/watch?v=gjQHPblDtd8) and few other radio voice lines that are found in SCP: Containment Breach.
+To play the [SCP Radio song](https://www.youtube.com/watch?v=SuKH17fNTEY).

 # Why?
 Because why not.